-There are two stripper plates each side of the header behind the auger across the width of the machine.
-The lower plate is fixed and cannot be adjusted, the upper rear stripper plate is adjustable FIG 11(B).
+There are two stripper angles each side of the header behind the auger across the width of the machine.
+The lower angle is fixed and cannot be adjusted.
+The upper rear angle supports a stripper plate which is adjustable FIG 9(B).

-The upper stripper plates should be set approximately 3 to 5mm from the auger flight.
-They are adjusted by slackening all the bolts FIG 11(A) on the stripper plate and moving it on the slots before re-tightening.
+(Note the adjustable stripper plate on the rear angle is only fitted to the Rx models) The upper stripper plates should be set approximately 3 to 5mm from the auger flight.
+They are adjusted by slackening all the bolts FIG 9(A) on the stripper plate and moving it on the slots before re-tightening.